 Relax at the beach

-Fair enough, Patagonia is hardly famous for its beaches.
-But if you visit in the peak of the summer, you may get some really hot days (it was 32 degrees Celsius when I visited Puerto Madryn) and then, the beaches in town will be more than enough to get a breath of fresh air and cool down.
+Patagonia is hardly famous for its beaches.
+But if you visit in the peak of the summer, you may get some really hot days and then the beaches in town will be perfect to get a breath of fresh air and cool down.
 Besides, it is an excellent place to spot locals drinking mate, kite or windsurfing, or just relaxing.

 Depending on when you go, you’ll be able to view a concert.
 Otherwise, there are plenty of bars, pubs and restaurants around.